Facet-Cut Garnet Bead Necklace

-Vintage facet-cut deep red garnet bead necklace with toggle clasp and knot closure on a light wooden background. - view 1
+Faceted dark red garnet bead necklace and bracelet set laid out on a light wooden surface. - view 1

 1/3